Benji918/Django-rest-project/README.md

 # zenrapy-backend
-The backend Repository for zenrapy
+The API Repository for zenrapy